2001 Tecate/Telmex Grand Prix of Monterrey: Background

 The race at Monterrey debuted a new engine formula that CART mandated which reduced the maximum amount of manifold pressure from 40 in to 37 in in an attempt to decrease the cars' speeds and improve competitiveness.
 Castroneves and de Ferran both anticipated the race in Monterrey, despite the latter's lack of testing with the new aerodynamic package in the offseason.
-Da Matta and Christian Fittipaldi both acknowledged the uncertainties of preparing a racing setup at a circuit which the drivers hadn't raced on before, with da Matta commenting that "no one will still have it completely figured out."
+Da Matta and Christian Fittipaldi both acknowledged the uncertainties of preparing a racing setup at a circuit which the drivers had not raced on before, with da Matta commenting that "no one will still have it completely figured out."
 Paul Tracy believed the challenges of the new track in Monterrey would "level the playing field" and expressed excitement after completing several tests in the offseason.
 Fernández—one of two Mexican drivers competing in the race—aimed to avoid driving aggressively in order to finish well; he also admitted that he was suffering from wrist pain caused by intersection syndrome.